National Hockey Association: 1915–1917: World War I and the end of the NHA

 By this time, the owners of the Canadiens, Wanderers, Senators and Bulldogs wanted nothing more to do with Livingstone.
 However, they discovered the NHA constitution did not allow them to simply expel him from the league.
 Instead, on November 22, 1917, the other four owners voted to suspend the NHA's operations.
 Two weeks later, the four clubs founded the National Hockey League so that they could continue the business of pro hockey without Livingstone.
 Every owner except Livingstone was granted a franchise in the NHL and the NHA contracts transferred.
-The NHL also continued to use the same rules and season format as the NHA, with the NHL champion now moving on to face the PCHA champion in the Stanley Cup final.
+The NHL also continued to use the same rules and season format as the NHA, with the NHL champion now moving on to face the PCHA champion in the Stanley Cup Finals.
 Wanderers owner Sam Lichtenhein was quoted as saying, "We didn't throw Livingstone out; he's still got his franchise in the old National Hockey Association.
 He has his team, and we wish him well.
 The only problem is he's playing in a one-team league."

 The Bulldogs, however, announced they didn't have enough financing to ice a team for the NHL's first season.
 Wanting to balance the schedule, and feeling it unthinkable not to have a team from Canada's second-largest city, the NHL granted a temporary franchise to the Toronto Arena Company, which leased the Blueshirts' players from Livingstone pending resolution of the dispute.
 This temporary franchise would evolve into today's Toronto Maple Leafs.

 The NHA's organization did not dissolve immediately.
 The owners had launched a lawsuit against the Battalion to attempt to make the Canadian Army pay $3000 for leaving the league and this had yet to be heard in court.
 The NHL could operate in the meantime, without Livingstone.